 Based on my personal experience, avoid Caracas.
 Venezuela has amazing and unique places in the world without "crime" and "violence".

 Los Roques: a natural reserve with more than 300 virgin islands.
 The real paradise!

 Amazons: Angel Falls and Canaima, both of them consider as a Nature Wonder.
 Animals, jungles and fragile ecosystems to enjoy.

 Los Andes: Merida and Trujillo, typical and friendly cities in the biggest montain chain in Latinamerica.

 Please, don't go alone.
 It's better if you know someone and if you can understand/ speak Spanish.
 Don't bring too much dollars in cash, always use local currency.

-And as a last advice, try the AREPAS with white cheese! over 6 years ago
+And as a last advice, try the AREPAS with white cheese! almost 7 years ago

 You can get direct flights to the island of margarita of the coast.
 I have family there and used to visit a great deal as a child.
 It's safe by comparison to the mainland, especially Caracas.
-Flying into that city is a gamble and most western visitors are targeted for kidnapping and or robbery upon landing. over 6 years ago
+Flying into that city is a gamble and most western visitors are targeted for kidnapping and or robbery upon landing. almost 7 years ago